Masterfake9/Masterfake9/README.md

 ---

-I'm a mechatronics engineering student interested in modern technologies like robotics, simulation, automation, control systems and artificial intelligence.
+I'm a mechatronics engineering student interested in modern technologies such as robotics, simulation, automation, control systems, and artificial intelligence.

-I enjoy learning new things and constantly improving my skills.
-I'm currently building my path step by step, focusing on real knowledge and practical experience to become a top tier Engineer!.
+I enjoy learning new things and improving my skills over time.
+I'm currently building my path step by step, focusing on real knowledge and practical experience to become a highly skilled engineer.

 ---